 - What IT resources will be needed to implement the proposed solution?

-- Where does a specific purchase fall within the College's priorities?
+- Where does a specific purchase fall within the university's priorities?

 - What is the proper procurement process to use?
-(College or Foundation)
+(University or Foundation)

 First Step - Submission